Please Donate

 • to a recipient located in a country which provides an adequate level of protection for your personal information; and/or

-• under an agreement or mechanism which satisfies UK requirements for the transfer of personal data to data processors or data controllers outside the UK, such as standard contractual clauses approved by the European Commission or the US Privacy Shield Framework in relation to transfers of personal data from the UK to the USA.
+• under an agreement or mechanism which satisfies UK requirements for the transfer of personal data to data processors or data controllers outside the UK, such as standard contractual clauses approved by the European Commission or the US Privacy Shield Framework.

 Direct marketing

-We conduct marketing via post, email, telephone, SMS.
+We conduct marketing via post, email, telephone, SMS (text).

 We may also send marketing information to you by post if we believe we have a legitimate interest to do so.

-Marketing information that you may receive from us includes information about the goods and services we offer, fundraising appeals, competitions, events, employment, volunteering and information about our work.
+Marketing information that you may receive from us includes information about the services we offer, fundraising appeals, competitions, events, Christmas cards, employment, volunteering and information about our work.

 Whenever we send you direct marketing/fundraising appeals we will always provide you with a clear method to unsubscribe from receiving further information from us.
 Every email/SMS message we send will include a link to unsubscribe.
 If you want to unsubscribe from mailing lists or any marketing, you should look for and follow the instructions we have provided in the relevant communications to you.